-The Department of Education is responsible to the Minister for Education, the Hon Peter Collier MLC.
+The Department of Education is responsible to the Minister for Education.

 David Axworthy - Deputy Director General, Schools

-David Axworthy was appointed Deputy Director General, Schools in 2011.
-He is responsible for providing leadership and strategic direction for eight education regions, networks of schools, and for Statewide services to support all schools.
+David Axworthy was appointed to this position in 2011 and is responsible for providing leadership and strategic direction for eight education regions and networks of schools across the State.
+All regional executive directors report to this position.

 Jennifer McGrath - Deputy Director General, Finance and Administration

-Jennifer McGrath was appointed to this position in September 2015 and is responsible for leadin resource allocation and financial management across the Department including school funding, infrastructure and information technology.
-Ms McGrath holds a Bachelor of Commerce and is a Certified practising Accountant (CPA).
-Ms McGrath has worked in the Western Australian public sector for the past 12 years holding senior executive positions in the Departments of premier and Cabinet, Child Protection, Communities, Corrective Services and Finance-Building Management and Works.
+Jennifer McGrath was appointed to this position in 2015 and is responsible for leading resource allocation and financial management across the Department including school funding, infrastructure and information technology.

 Stephen Baxter - Executive Director, Statewide Planning and Delivery

 Mr Baxter is a qualified teacher and has more than 35 years’ experience in public education.
-He has held a number of executive positions in country and metropolitan areas including district director, director schools, and director of school Innovation and reform.
+He has held a number of senior executive positions, including in regional Western Australia.

 Cliff Gillam - Executive Director, Workforce

-Mr Gillam was awarded the Institute of Public Administration (WA) Human Resource Management Practicioner of the Year in 2015.
+Mr Gillam was awarded the Institute of Public Administration (WA) Human Resource Management Practitioner of the Year in 2015 in recognition of his leadership of education workforce reforms.

 Lindsay Hale - Executive Director, Statewide Services

-Lindsay Hale was appointed Executive Director, Statewide Services in 2014 with responsibility for portfolios that deliver support services to improve education outcomes for students.
-This includes working with education regions to ensure services are integrated to students and schools across the State.
+Lindsay Hale was appointed to this position in 2014 and is responsible for portfolios that deliver support services to students and schools across the State.

 Garry Hewitt - Executive Director, Office of Early Childhood Development and Learning

-Garry Hewitt is responsible for strategic leadership and the delivery of Department, State and Commonwealth reforms in early childhood education.
+Garry Hewitt was appointed to this position in 2014 and is responsible for strategic leadership and delivery of Department, State and national reforms in early childhood education.

-Mr Hewitt has a Master of Education specialising in teaching and learning.
+Mr Hewitt’s leadership in public education spans 38 years and includes 22 years as a primary school principal.
+He has a Master of Education specialising in teaching and learning.

 Peter Titmanis - Executive Director, Innovation, Performance and Research

-Peter Titmanis is Executive Director, Innovation, Performance and Research in the Department of Education in Western Australia.
-He is responsible for system reform initiatives that support and enhance student educational outcomes.
+Peter Titmanis was appointed to this position in 2012 and is responsible for system reform initiatives that support and enhance students’ education outcomes.

 John Fischer – Executive Director, Infrastructure